Manuel Turizo: 2000–2015: Early life and musical beginnings

 Manuel Turizo grew up in the Colombian coastal town of Montería and began making music at age thirteen.
 In 2000, when Turizo was born, his parents had gifted a guitar and microphone to his older brother, Julian—who was only two at the time—so he would "…not get jealous" of the attention they would be giving to the newborn Manuel.
 Years later, Turizo attempted to learn to play his brother's guitar, but felt he did not have the aptitude for it, and thus began developing his singing voice.
 His original goal was to be a veterinarian, but he decided to pursue music after singing lessons with a Cuban music teacher.
-As a child, Turizo would practice vocals by singing along to his favorite songs, while his brother accompanied him on vocal harmonies, guitar and ukulele.
+As a child, Turizo would practice vocals by singing along to his favourite songs, while his brother accompanied him on vocal harmonies, guitar and ukulele.
 Later, he began writing songs more consistently, while his brother was away earning his post-graduate in Medellín.